This article is part of a larger series on Retail Management.

 Arguably the most considerable advantage Shopify has over BigCommerce is its proprietary point-of-sale (POS) app.
 The POS app allows you to start taking payments immediately, without the hassle of setting up a third-party solution.
 Shopify sells several very convenient credit card scanners if you’re selling in person.
 However, you are not locked into using Shopify’s payment system, and the service is compatible with most of the third-party solutions also offered by BigCommerce.

 - BigCommerce: PayPal powered by Braintree provides preferential PayPal processing rates and a system where a customer can pay via PayPal without ever having to leave your storefront.

-When we compared BigCommerce vs Shopify, we found that they’re both somewhat accessible to the everyday user.
-However, Shopify has a big advantage in that nearly anyone who has even minimal computer skills can pick it up almost immediately.
+When we compared BigCommerce vs Shopify, we found they’re both somewhat accessible to the everyday user.
+However, Shopify has a significant advantage in that nearly anyone who has even minimal computer skills can pick it up almost immediately.

 Building an Ecommerce Site With BigCommerce

 If you’re new to selling online, BigCommerce could pose something of a challenge.
 The sheer breadth and scope of what this platform can do can be overwhelming.
 Nevertheless, there’s nothing you shouldn’t be able to figure out after just a few times through the process.

 For a look into the step-by-step process, read our guide on how to set up your BigCommerce store.

 Shopify is arguably the most user-friendly ecommerce platform out there—it’s WordPress for online retailers.
 Its entire feature set is accessible from every interface window, and all the tools are quickly learned and used.
 If you have any trouble with Shopify’s toolset, there’s a wealth of help options that will show you exactly how things are done.